OpenNebula/website/content/product/cluster_configuration/san_storage/lvm/overview.md

 ## LVM Datastore options

 OpenNebula offers two main ways to leverage LVM technology as a way to exploit SAN storage in a vendor-independent way.
-Please refer to the corresponding section for the specific configuration.
+Refer to the corresponding section for the specific configuration.
 Also, for a technical comparison and supported features of each option, refer to the [Storage portfolio]({{% relref "../../storage_system/overview#storage-portfolio" %}}).

 Datastore guides:

-- [LVM]({{% relref "lvm" %}}) (EE only) - Images stored as LVs in a SAN, activated directly.
+- [LVM]({{% relref "lvm" %}}) (EE only): images stored as LVs in a SAN, activated directly.
-- [FS+LVM Hybrid]({{% relref "filemode" %}}) - Images stored in frontend, transferred to hosts via SSH, and copied to the SAN on instantiation.
+- [FS+LVM Hybrid]({{% relref "filemode" %}}): images stored in front-end, transferred to hosts via SSH, and copied to the SAN on instantiation.